QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ## Overview

-Tidal network is a typical scenario of Energy Efficient case {{Section 3 of ?I-D.ietf-tvr-use-cases}}.
+Tidal network is a typical scenario of Energy Efficient case ({{Section 3 of ?I-D.ietf-tvr-use-cases}}).
 The tidal network means that the volume of traffic in the network changes periodically like the ocean tide.
-This changes are mainly affected by human activities.
+These changes are mainly affected by human activities.
 Therefore, this tidal effect is obvious in human-populated areas, such as campuses and airports.